chris-carbonell/gan-cifar10/README.md

 # Installation

-Install the required Python dependencies:
+Install the required Python dependencies:<br>
 <code>python -m pip install -r requirements.txt</code>

 I'd recommend running this all in a virtual environment or a Docker container.